umputun/reproxy/README.md

 1. A single value for all static assets.
 This is as simple as `--assets.cache=48h`.
 2. Custom duration for different mime types.
 It should include two parts - the default value and the pairs of mime:duration.
 In command line this looks like multiple `--assets.cache` options, i.e. `--assets.cache=48h --assets.cache=text/html:24h --assets.cache=image/png:2h`.
 Environment values should be comma-separated, i.e. `ASSETS_CACHE=48h,text/html:24h,image/png:2h`

+Custom 404 (not found) page can be set with `--assets.404=<path>` parameter.
+The path should be relative to the assets root.

 ## Using reproxy as a base image

 Serving purely static content is one of the popular use cases.
 Usually this used for the separate frontend container providing UI only.
 With the assets server such a container is almost trivial to make.
 This is an example from the container serving [reproxy.io](http://reproxy.io)